epispot/epispot/README.md

 A tool for creating and testing epidemiological models faster than ever for the mathematical modeling of infectious diseases.
 An idea from https://github.com/henrifroese/infectious_disease_modelling.

-**This is a nightly build of epispot.
+> **This is a nightly build of epispot.
 Releases may contain unstable code and issues are to be expected.\
-Additionally, code within this branch may be deprecated at any time.\
+> Additionally, code within this branch may be deprecated at any time.\
-See the official stable build and all its features [here](https://pypi.org/project/epispot/)**
+> See the official stable build and all its features [here](https://pypi.org/project/epispot/)**

-To ensure that you are using the latest version, run the following command regularly*:\
-`pip install epispot-nightly --upgrade` \
-*updates are published after every commit (~1/day)

 <br>